kevinxiaomba/cluster-agent/README.md

 ## Configuration Properties

-The ClusterAgent is designed to listen to updates to its configMap and use the new values of most of the settings without restart.
+The ClusterAgent behavior is driven by configuration settings.
 Refer to the [list of configuration settings](https://github.com/Appdynamics/cluster-agent/blob/master/docs/configs.md) for details

 ## Legal notice